THE COMPLETE STEP-BY-STEP GUIDE ON

-Wanna learn how to start a WordPress blog?
-My heart jumps for joy that you are here, ready to carve out a slice of personal success.
-In this post, I’ll show you how to set up your own self-hosted WordPress blog (by far the most popular kind and the only kind I recommend) and answer some frequently asked questions along the way.
+Hi there, my name is Laura and my heart jumps for joy that you are here, ready to carve out a slice of personal success.
+In this tutorial, I’ll teach you how to set up your own self-hosted WordPress blog (by far the most popular kind and the only kind I recommend).

-UPDATE: Bluehost, my web hosting provider, has given me a special discount for my readers!
-Now you can get hosted with Bluehost for as little as $2.95/month (including a FREE domain name for the first year!)
+Before we get down to the nitty-gritty of starting a blog, I want to point out that Bluehost, my web hosting provider for years, has given me a special discount for my readers.
+So now you can get hosted with Bluehost for as little as $2.95/month (+ get a FREE domain name for the first year!).
+Simply click on any of the Bluehost links in this how to create a WordPress blog with Bluehost tutorial to get the discount applied to your cart.

 How to start a WordPress blog on Bluehost